cardiology-gen-ai/data-etl/mddocs/Sports_Cardiology_and_Exercise_in_Patients_with_CVD_2020.md

 72 ESC Guidelines

-Arrhythmias may be the first sign of underlying haemodynamic deterioration and new-onset arrhythmias should lead to a full haemody. [......] namic assessment.
+namic assessment.
 Detailed guidelines for the assessment and treatment of arrhythmias in CHD are available.
 [612] In the athlete, arrhythmia therapy may be complicated by the need to minimize the